Quivers and the Adams spectral sequence: Quiver homology theories

 In practice, for specific choices of $\pcat$ we can often write down a compact presentation of the relevant quiver in terms of finitely many generating maps and relations. \end{remark}

 \begin{lemma}[Yoneda lemma] For any simple $S \in \pcat$ and any $X \in \Rep(\pcat)$, we have

 \end{lemma}

-\begin{remark} As a point of notation, we use caligraphic font for quivers and san serif for representations of quivers.
-In the case of the representation associated to an $R$-module, we think of $\Psf$ as being a sans serif version of $\pi$, as $\Psf(M)$ is a version of $\pcat$-indexed homotopy groups. \end{remark}
+\begin{notation} We use caligraphic font for quivers and sans serif for representations of quivers.
+In the case of the representation associated to an $R$-module, we think of $\Psf$ as being a sans serif version of $\pi$, as $\Psf(M)$ is a version of $\pcat$-indexed homotopy groups. \end{notation}

-The category of representations of a quiver has excellent categorical properties, as we will now show.
-Recall that a \emph{homology theory} $\Hsf \colon \ccat \rightarrow \acat$ is a locally graded functor from a stable category, equipped with a local grading coming from the suspension, into an abelian category, with the property that if $c \rightarrow d \rightarrow e$ is a cofibre sequence, then $\Hsf(c) \rightarrow \Hsf(d) \rightarrow \Hsf(e)$ is exact in the middle.
+The category of representations of a quiver has excellent categorical properties, as we now show.
+We recall from \cite[Definition 2.8]{patchkoria2021adams} that a \emph{homology theory} $\Hsf \colon \ccat \rightarrow \acat$ is a functor from a stable category (equipped with a local grading coming from the suspension) into a locally graded abelian category, with the property that if $c \rightarrow d \rightarrow e$ is a cofibre sequence, then $\Hsf(c) \rightarrow \Hsf(d) \rightarrow \Hsf(e)$ is exact in the middle.

 \begin{proposition} The category $\Rep(\pcat)$ is Grothendieck abelian and compactly generated by objects of the form $\Psf(S)$ where $S \in \pcat$.
 Moreover, $\Psf\colon \Mod_{R} \rightarrow \Rep(\pcat)$ is a homology theory; that is $\Psf(-)$ is compatible with the local grading in the sense that $\Psf(\Sigma M) \cong \Psf(M)[1]$. \end{proposition}